joelparkerhenderson/wordbooks/pages/swot-analysis/index.md

 # SWOT analysis

 SWOT analysis is a strategic planning tool that helps businesses identify their strengths, weaknesses, opportunities, and threats.
-It is a simple and effective way to evaluate the internal and external factors that can affect the success of a business.
-SWOT analysis is often used by businesses to assess their current position, develop a strategy, and make informed decisions about their future direction.
+SWOT analysis is often used by businesses to assess their current position, develop a strategy, and make informed decisions.

 1. Strengths: These are the internal factors that give a business an advantage over its competitors.
 Examples of strengths can include a strong brand, loyal customer base, unique product or service, talented employees, and efficient processes.